tdi/minikube-play/README.md

 minikube   Ready     76d
 ```

 A very detailed information for a given node can be achived via `kubectl describe node minikube`.
-You can also start a fancy Web dashboard ! `kubectl dashboard` will automatically open in your default Web browser, to get only the URL, add `--url`.
+You can also start a fancy Web dashboard ! `minikube dashboard` will automatically open in your default Web browser, to get only the URL, add `--url`.

 Let's run a deployment using Docker image `darek/goweb:1.0` and exposes port 8080.